-BC Children's Hospital Foundation recognizes the value of its relationships with donors, volunteers and employees, and is committed to respecting and protecting their personal information.
+BC Children’s Hospital Foundation (BCCHF) recognizes the value of its relationships with donors, volunteers and employees, and is committed to respecting and protecting their personal information.
 We value the trust of those we deal with, and of the public, and recognize that maintaining this trust requires transparency and accountability in our treatment of the information that is entrusted to us.
-Accordingly, the Foundation complies with the federal Personal Information Protection and Electronic Documents Act (PIPEDA) and the provincial Personal Information Protection Act (PIPA), and embraces ethical guidelines established by the Association of Fundraising Professionals, the Association of Healthcare Philanthropy and Canadian Centre for Philanthropy.
+Accordingly, the Foundation complies with the federal Personal Information Protection and Electronic Documents Act (PIPEDA) and the provincial Personal Information Protection Act (PIPA), and embraces ethical guidelines established by the Association of Fundraising Professionals, the Association of Healthcare Philanthropy and Imagine Canada.

 An organization is responsible for personal information under its control and shall designate an individual or individuals who are accountable for the organization's compliance with the following principles.